adhearsion/adhearsion-website/docs/source/call-controllers.md

 ## Basic call control

-There are several methods available to exercise basic control over a call.
+The entry point for every CallController is the #run method, and every CallController must have a #run method.
+Once launched, there are several methods available to exercise basic control over a call.
 The first interesting one is the method by which you answer a call.
 Hold on to your hats here, this is highly complex:

 <pre class="brush: ruby;">
 class SuperSecretProjectCallController < Adhearsion::CallController